 So, if the house has undergone alterations or the number of occupants has grown or shrunk, the water usage will have changed, meaning the customer could be paying less or more than what they use.

 Give unmetered water customers a more accurate bill

 With the help of a two minute home survey, Advizzo can ensure that unmetered customers get a fairer bill (or assessed household charge).
-We also work with utility companies across the globe – to help engage customers – delivering messages, tips and advice to help inform decisions and encourage more sustainable behaviours.
+We also work with utility companies across the globe – to help engage customers – delivering messages, tips and advice to help inform decisions and encourage more sustainable behaviors.
 Read more about our flexible home audit solution in our blog Upping the ante on utility marketing.